niolabs/docs/docs/running-nio/locally.md

 ```
 nio shutdown -p {NIOPORT}
 ```
-> NIOPORT is set in your project's nio.env file
+> NIOPORT is set in your project's nio.conf file under the [user_defined] section

+---
+## nio.env is obsolete

+nio Binaries released after January 26, 2018 no longer use the `nio.env` file for user defined variables.
+Instead, all of these variables are located under the `[user_defined]` section of `nio.conf`.

+>If you would like to use your old projects with the latest binary, run the following [script](https://gist.github.com/tlugger/2da9c8e615265243c07c76549f402ca6) from your project directory with `python move-conf.py` to easily move your variables from `nio.env` to `nio.conf`.